 Bond issue costs are the fees associated with the issuance of bonds by an issuer to investors.
-The accounting for these costs generally involves initially recording them as assets and then charging them to expense over the life of the bonds.
+The accounting for these costs generally involves initially capitalizing them and then charging them to expense over the life of the bonds.
 Bond issue costs may include:

 - Accounting fees